-30. Salmon AM, van Beek I, Amin J, Kaldor J, Maher L. The impact of a supervised injecting facility on ambulance able to access all services at one location (33).
-Some clients reported difficulties finding time to access medical care in any other setting, and others reported not being able to recognize the severity of their condition without advice from an Insite nurse (34).
-Lloyd-Smith reported that 65% of individuals visiting Insite nurses for services other than supervised injection sought care for injection related wounds or infections, 7% sought psychosocial support, 6% sought foot care, 3% sought respiratory care, 2% sought a pregnancy test, and 17% sought other health services (35).
-Clients who receive these nursing services are more likely to be female, have unstable housing conditions, and/ or inject heroin daily(35).
-Small et al. reported that 94% of Insite clients accessed non-medical services on site, 44% accessed medical services, and 24% indicated they would not have accessed these services if they had not been made available at Insite (33).
+In addition to receiving information on safer injecting practices and overdose intervention, SIS clients also access other nursing services, namely care for abscesses and other injection-related wounds and infections, assistance with accessing transportation to other health and social service sites, psychosocial support, and referrals to other services (1,8,31,32).
+Clients especially appreciated being able to access all services at one location (31).
+Some clients reported difficulties finding time to access medical care in any other setting, and others reported not being able to recognize the severity of their condition without advice from an Insite nurse (32).
+Lloyd-Smith reported that 65% of individuals visiting Insite nurses for services other than supervised injection sought care for injection related wounds or infections, 7% sought psychosocial support, 6% sought foot care, 3% sought respiratory care, 2% sought a pregnancy test, and 17% sought other health services (33).
+Clients who receive these nursing services are more likely to be female, have unstable housing conditions, and/or inject heroin daily (33).
+Small et al. reported that 94% of Insite clients accessed non-medical services on site, 44% accessed medical services, and 24% indicated they would not have accessed these services if they had not been made available at Insite (31).

-Clients at the Dr. Peter Centre who required care reported instances of leaving hospital settings against medical advice the Centre began offered supervised injection services (32).
-Reasons for leaving medical care included inadequate pain and withdrawal management and policies prohibiting drug use (32).
-Dr. Peter Centre clients indicated that they were able to receive the nursing care they needed (32) without feeling worried about discussing their drug use with care providers (32).
-Clients reported that accessing this care without entering the chaos of withdrawal or hidden drug use had a stabilizing effect on their lives and improved their ability to adhere to HIV medication regimens (32).
+Clients at the Dr. Peter Centre who required care reported instances of leaving hospital settings against medical advice the Centre began offered supervised injection services (30).
+Reasons for leaving medical care included inadequate pain and withdrawal management and policies prohibiting drug use (30).
+Dr. Peter Centre clients indicated that they were able to receive the nursing care they needed without feeling worried about discussing their drug use with care providers (30).
+Clients reported that accessing this care without entering the chaos of withdrawal or hidden drug use had a stabilizing effect on their lives and improved their ability to adhere to HIV medication regimens (30).

-Many referred to Insite and other SISs as a 'safe haven' or a 'refuge' for people who inject drugs (10, 25).
-They reported feelings of empowerment and a sense of community, and described relationships with staff that were trusting and non-judgemental (10, 24, 31, 33, 34, 36).
-These relationships are important in being able to have open conversations about health and drug use, and in facilitating timely care and connections to other health and social services (10, 24).
+Many referred to Insite and other SISs as a 'safe haven' or a 'refuge' for people who inject drugs (8,23).
+They reported feelings of empowerment and a sense of community, and described relationships with staff that were trusting and non-judgemental (8,22,29,31,32,34).
+These relationships are important in being able to have open conversations about health and drug use, and in facilitating timely care and connections to other health and social services (8,22).